 This is a big step forward for the racist party – it came second in the laast elections but is now expected to have just one parliamentary seat less than the Social Democrats and will be very strongly placed in the new parliament.
 This is a clearly racist and far right organisation, with links to nazi groups in Finland – see below.

 But there was also a shift to the left, with the SDP coming through narrowly in first place and gains for other leftwing parties – a polarisation among voters to both the left and far right as support for the centrist KESK party crashed.

 The conservative National Coalition Party took 16.9%, while the centrist KESK saw its vote plummet from 21.1%, when it won the 2015 general election, to just 13.9%.
 There was some good news for the left, with the Greens increasing their vote from 8.5% to 11.4% this time, while the Left Alliance also saw its vote rise slightly, to 8.2%.

 In a guest post from Finland, Laurens Mallinder looks at the Finns Party’s background and its nazi links.

-British fascist “Tommy Robinson” is in Helsinki this weekend to promote an anti-refugee film, “Seinajaki Arab Spring”.
+British fascist “Tommy Robinson” went to Helsinki in early March to promote an anti-refugee film, “Seinajaki Arab Spring”.
 It was screened at an “undisclosed location” after the Finnish Film Foundation refused to host the event.

 Readers with a passing knowledge of the populist racist far right in the Nordic countries will, of course, be familiar with the Sweden Democrats (SD).
 The SD’s tried and tested method of growth has been to combine anti-migrant sentiment with a verbal defence of the welfare state.
 In doing so they have been able to erode the traditional social democratic constituency.